adenisthebestaslan/Stellar-World-Creator-SWC-/World Map Generation/documentaiton/mountainsandtetonics.md

 |coords| none | the coords form earlier, which will be used  to make a line around the mountain.|

-it prints "generating mountains..." to show its starting the scrip before mkaing a image. for every item in the coords from earlier, we print them
+it prints "generating mountains..." to show its starting the scrip before mkaing a image. for every item in the coords from earlier, we print them for every item in courds, it prints it.
+If it contains the tag (Plateau Treu) it willl make the lines thinner and darker, if not, it will make em larger and  lighter.
+We then save the final product before showing it.